Originally published Jan, 2022

 I sometimes describe this as “living life in the passenger seat.”

-Rather than planning things using your mind to plan things, more and more you find yourself being moved by life itself.
+Rather than using your mind to plan things, more and more you find yourself being intuitively moved by life itself.
 You just know what to do next without knowing why.

 Above all, there arises from within a great sense of trust — a sense of ‘all being well’, and exactly as it’s meant to be.
 This knowingness greatly decreases the amount of inner resistance to life’s experiences, the main cause of our suffering.